This project helped to put endangered sign languages ‘on the map’ thanks to a collaboration with UNESCO and the Foundation for Endangered Languages.

 These data constitute a limited number of languages, but the results so far suggest that endangerment is prevalent among signed languages, and that significant threats are even posed to national sign languages that are legally recognised and used by larger communities.
 Overall, the village sign languages here tend to be threatened by the dispersal of the language community, the decreasing birth of deaf children and changes in marital patterns, while national/urban sign languages are affected by the increasing demand for cochlear implants and the disappearance of sign languages from schools.

-These findings will add to our substantial knowledge on endangered sign languages stemming from work on Sign Language Typology and village sign languages as well as the assistance of a worldwide network of sign language users who have shared their expertise with us.
-This data may also be the topic of a chapter on sign languages contributed by iSLanDS in the next edition of the Atlas of the World’s Languages in Danger.
+These findings have added to our knowledge on endangered sign languages stemming from work on Sign Language Typology and village sign languages as well as the assistance of a worldwide network of sign language users who have shared their expertise with us.

 Dr Irit Meir (European Science Foundation Village Sign project)